 Effects of sleep deprivation

 Whether you are an athlete, a fitness enthusiast or just a normal person, sleep deprivation can and will have a big impact on your basic metabolism, immune and endocrine systems.
 These systems are extremely important for the recovery process that every human needs in order to survive.
 They also play a huge role in performance and when we deprive ourselves of sleep we are depriving ourselves of recovery.

 Not getting enough of it will slow glucose metabolism by as much as 30-40%.
 In one study done by Eve Van Cauter (PhD from the University of Chicago Medical School) it is shown how as little as 6 nights of sleeping 4 hours per night the subjects tested showed inefficiency in metabolized glucose.
 Levels of cortisol (a stress hormone) were also higher and they were also linked to memory impairment, insulin resistance and impaired recovery.
 After only one week of sleep deprivation (4 hours of sleep per night), young, healthy males had glucose levels that were no longer normal and showed a rapid deterioration of the body’s functions.

 So what does this mean for athletes or active fitness enthusiasts?

-Those who are sleep deprived may experience slower storage of glycogen(one of the main sources of energy), which prevents storage of the fuel an athlete needs.
-This lack of glycogen can be linked also to sugar cravings, which can give you a short burst of energy.
+Those who are sleep deprived may experience slower storage of glycogen(one of the main sources of energy).
+This prevents storage of the fuel an athlete needs.
+This lack of glycogen can be linked also to sugar cravings, can give you a short burst of energy.